Information Center

 • Updates

-If the cached client detects an updated version of a component on the server, for example, the system administrator installs a service release of Host On-Demand, then it overwrites the older version of the component on the hard drive with the updated version.
+Suppose the cached client detects an updated component version on the server (for example, the system administrator installs a service release of Host On-Demand).
+In that case, it overwrites the older component version on the hard drive with the updated version.

-If the system administrator excludes a component from the preload list (initial download list) to shorten the initial download time, when the client tries to use that function, the cached client downloads and stores that component.
+If the system administrator excludes a component from the preload list (initial download list) to shorten the initial download time, the cached client downloads and stores that component when the client tries to use that function.

-If your clients work in an environment in which they access multiple Host On-Demand configuration servers that might be at different levels, refer to Cached client support when accessing multiple Host On-Demand servers in the Planning, Installing, and Configuring Host On-Demand guide.
+If your clients operate in an environment where they access multiple Host On-Demand configuration servers at different levels, please refer to client support for guidance on accessing multiple Host On-Demand instances.

 The Web Start client allows client workstations to start Host On-Demand sessions without a browser.

-If you are using the Host On-Demand Java Web Start client and load balancing between multiple https servers that download Host On-Demand, then the code base is the URL of the load balancing computer.
+If you are using the Host On-Demand for Web Java Web Start Launcher option in the client and load balancing between multiple https servers that download Host On-Demand for Web, then the code base is the URL of the load-balancing computer.

 • Updates

-If the Web Start client detects an updated version of a component on the server, for example, the system administrator installs a service release of Host On-Demand, then it overwrites the older version of the component on the hard drive with the updated version.
+Suppose the Java Web Start client detects an updated version of a component on the server (for example, the system administrator installs a service release of Host On-Demand).
+In that case, it overwrites the older component version on the hard drive with the updated version.

-If the system administrator excludes a component from the preload list (initial download list) to shorten the initial download time, when the client tries to use that function, the Web Start client downloads and stores that component.
+If the system administrator excludes a component from the preload list (initial download list) to shorten the initial download time, the Java Web Start client downloads and stores that component when the client tries to use that function.

 Configure preloads